-Fisher Funds Management Limited ("Fisher Funds") is the issuer of the Fisher Funds KiwiSaver Plan and Fisher Funds KiwiSaver Scheme (the "Schemes").
+Fisher Funds Management Limited ("Fisher Funds") is the issuer of the Fisher Funds KiwiSaver Scheme and Fisher Funds TWO KiwiSaver Scheme.
+Fisher Funds Wealth Limited is the issuer of the Fisher Funds KiwiSaver Plan.
 The Product Disclosure Statements for the schemes are available at fisherfunds.co.nz and also on the offer register at companiesoffice.govt.nz/disclose.